 So how are they grown?
-Just like much of the organic produce we see in our day to day lives, both methods used for diamond-growing start with a diamond seed.
-Putting these seeds through extreme conditions in a highly controlled environment, closely mimicking the environment beneath the earth’s crust, the end result is a stone that beautifully demonstrates the same chemical properties and qualities of any mined diamond dug up out of the ground.
+Just like much of the organic produce we see in our day to day lives, both methods, CVD and HPHT, start with a diamond seed.
+Putting these seeds through extreme conditions in a highly controlled environment, closely mimicking the environment beneath the earth’s crust, the end result is a stone that beautifully demonstrates the same chemical properties and qualities of any mined diamond found under the ground.

-The first method, HPHT takes place in a small capsule capable of extremely high temperatures with high pressure being applied from all sides, much like the pressure that occurs beneath earth’s surface.
-Starting with a seed crystal, an organic pure-carbon substance falls through a molten metal flux attaching to the crystal, gradually growing the stone out in a rough cuboctahedron shape.
+The first method, HPHT, takes place in a small capsule, capable to withstand extremely high temperatures with high pressure being applied from all sides, much like the pressure that occurs beneath the earth’s surface.
+Starting with a seed crystal, an organic pure-carbon substance is dropped through a molten metal flux, allowing it to attach to the crystal.
+This then gradually grows becoming a rough cub-octahedron-shaped stone.

 In the CVD method, the diamond starts out on a seed plate, slowly growing from a carbon-rich gas.
-An energy source, much like a microwave beam is shone through the high temperature, plasma-like gas cloud.
+An energy source, much like a microwave beam, is shone through the high-temperature plasma-like gas cloud.
 This breaks down the molecules causing the carbon atoms to precipitate, falling onto the seed plate.
-Crystallization then begins and occurs over several weeks and the rough stones grow to exhibit a flat tabular shape with dark edges of graphite.
+Crystallization then begins and occurs over several weeks.
+The rough stones grow to exhibit a flat tabular shape with dark edges of graphite.

-Unlike cheap diamond simulants, such as cubic zirconia and moissanite, lab grown diamonds have the exact same scintillation, flash, fire, and brilliance as mined diamonds.
+Unlike cheap diamond simulants, lab-grown diamonds have the exact same scintillation, flash, fire, and brilliance as mined diamonds.
 The only significant difference between mined diamonds and man-made diamonds is the origin of the diamond.
-Even the most experienced gemmologists cannot tell the difference between lab grown diamonds and mined diamonds.
+Even the most experienced gemmologists cannot tell the difference between lab-grown diamonds and mined diamonds.

-Additionally, it is worth noting that whilst mining a diamond deposit is no cheap feat and to dig up those monstrous craters in the ground takes plenty of $$$... the cost to produce one carat of earth mined diamond (from the ground to a ‘rough-in-hand’) is in fact roughly the same as the cost to produce a lab grown diamond (from a seed to ‘rough-in-hand’).
-Good to know, huh?
+It is worth noting that whilst mining a diamond deposit is no cheap feat, especially when considering how much earth has to be dug up to retrieve them, the cost to produce one carat of an earth-mined diamond (from the ground to a ‘rough-in-hand’) is in fact roughly the same as the cost to produce a lab-grown diamond (from seed to ‘rough-in-hand’).